 Inglorious: a book for nature lovers

 Mark Avery is a superb storyteller who takes you on his campaign trail.
 He describes trips to North Wales and meetings with other conservationists and bird enthusiasts.
-His delight in seeing willow warblers, golden plover or meadow pipits is just as captivating as when he turns round on the hunch a rare male hen harrier is mockingly sky-dancing behind him to discover that one actually is!
+His delight in seeing willow warblers, golden plover or meadow pipits is just as captivating as when he turns round on the hunch a rare male hen harrier is mockingly sky-dancing behind him to discover one actually is.

-At times, when injustice and exploitation is exposed, Inglorious is an upsetting and dispiriting read, but Avery’s focus is on the future and his optimism, commitment and faith give hope.
+At times, when injustice and exploitation are exposed, Inglorious is an upsetting and dispiriting read, but Avery’s focus is on the future and his optimism, commitment and faith give hope.
 In the end, Inglorious is a celebration of the hen harrier and the growing number of people dedicated to saving this unique bird of prey from being wiped out.